-Type expressions can limit matches with column-level expressions by data type.
-A Type Expression consists of a user-chosen name, a data type, an optional minimum field length, and a domain to which the constraint applies.
-The supported data types are String, Number, Date, and Binary.
+Matches with column level expressions can be limited by data type using Type Expressions.
+Type Expressions consist of a user-chosen name, a data type, an optional minimum field length, and a domain to which the constraint applies.
+Supported data types are: String, Number, Date, Binary.
 Each type represents a number of native datatypes in the database.
+For example, VARCHAR2, NVARCHAR and TEXT fields will all be recognized as being String types for the purposes of profiling.
+The minDataLength field limits matches to fields that are at least as long as the minDataLength.
+Finally, the domainName field specifies which domain the constraint applies to.

-- For String type, all character types supported by the database such as VARCHAR, NVARCHAR, CLOB, and NCLOB are considered String types for profiling.
+- For String type, all character types supported by the database, such as VARCHAR, NVARCHAR, CLOB and NCLOB are considered String types by the profiling logic.
 The minLength parameter considers the length specification of the column type, which may be characters or bytes.
 For example, Oracle supports VARCHAR2 fields measuring in either characters or in bytes.
-A VARCHAR2(20) column can hold 20 characters, whereas a VARCHAR2(20 BYTE) column can hold 20 bytes, which may be fewer than 20 characters if multibyte characters are present.
-A type expression with a minLength of 20 will match to both. - For Number type, all numeric types are considered Number types by the profiling logic, including INTEGER, FLOAT, BIG_INTEGER, etc. The minLength parameter considers the number of base-10 digits supported by the type.
-For floating-point values, minLength refers to the integral part of the number. - For Date type, the Date type includes all calendar date and date/time types, such as DATE and LOCAL_DATE_TIME types.
+A VARCHAR2(20) column can hold 20 characters whereas a VARCHAR2(20 BYTE) column can hold 20 bytes, which may be fewer than 20 characters if multibyte characters are present.
+A type expression with a minLength of 20 will match to both. - For Number type, all numeric types are considered Number types by the profiling logic, including INTEGER, FLOAT, BIG\INTEGER, etc. The minLength parameter considers the number of base-10 digits supported by the type.
+For floating point values, minLength refers to the integral part of the number. - For Date type,the Date type includes all calendar date and date/time types, such as DATE and LOCAL\DATE\TIME types.
 The minLength parameter is not permitted for Date Type Expressions. - For Binary type, the Binary type includes large object types such as BLOB and BINARY.
 The minLength parameter considers the maximum storage size of the column in bytes.